 With the release of the Dragon Medical Practice Edition Three, the improvements to clinical and drug terminologies can assist practitioners in providing a higher quality of care.
 As the scope of any role may widen to cater to dementia demands, it is important for general health practitioners to find practical solutions to cope.

-Using voice recognition software means less time is spent on record keeping tasks, freeing up time to address this growing health concern.
+Using speech-to-text software means less time is spent on record keeping tasks, freeing up time to address this growing health concern.